agsh/onvif/README.md

   console.log(new Date().toLocaleTimeString(), 'motion', data.topic._, data.message.message.data);
   await sub.unsubscribe();
 });
-console.log(await sub.subscribe());
+await sub.subscribe();
 ```

-For the example, please look at the [example](https://github.com/agsh/onvif/blob/v1/examples/events.with.filter.ts)
+For a full interactive example, see [events.with.filter.ts](https://github.com/agsh/onvif/blob/v1/examples/events.with.filter.ts).

-This class is used internally by the `Onvif` class.
+This class is used internally by the `Onvif` class for the common `event` listener.

-## Base subscription
+## Push WS-BaseNotification

+With push (WS-BaseNotification), the camera sends event notifications to an HTTP endpoint you host, instead of you polling the device.

+To use it: start an HTTP server reachable from the camera, call `subscribe` with that URL as the consumer reference, keep the subscription alive with `renew` before it expires, and call `unsubscribe` when you are done.
+Method signatures are in the [`Events` class documentation](https://htmlpreview.github.io/?https://github.com/agsh/onvif/blob/v1/docs/classes/Events.html).
+A working flow is shown in [events.with.filter.ts](https://github.com/agsh/onvif/blob/v1/examples/events.with.filter.ts) — the HTTP server at lines 50–65, and subscribe / unsubscribe at lines 143–164.

 ---